thechamppc/Detection-Of-Phishing-Websites-From-Urls-Using-IBM-Watson-Cloud/README.md

 # Detection of Phishing Websites from URLs using IBM Watson Studio

 ## Introduction
-A phishing website is a common social engineering system that mimics trusting invariant resource locators (URLs) and webpages.
-The ideal of this design is to train machine Learning models using Logistic Regression on the dataset created to prognosticate phishing websites.
-Both phishing and benign URLs of websites are gathered to form a dataset and from them needed URL and website content- grounded features are uprooted.
-The performance position of each model is measured and compared.
-Successful phishing scams can have a devastating impact.
-Even phishing attacks that target an organization or company affect the individuals who work for that organization, or customers and partners of that organization.It is Extremely important to Stop Phishing attacks.
-Hence we have decided to create a model to make it easier for people who have very little knowledge about how these Phishing scams take place so for them we have made this Project as it makes an easy prediction in a matter of Seconds.
+This Project mainly focuses on applying a machine-learning algorithm to detect Phishing websites.
+In order to detect and predict phishing websites(specially for e-banking purpose), we proposed an intelligent, flexible and effective system that is based on using classification algorithms.
+We implemented classification algorithms and techniques to extract the phishing datasets criteria to classify their legitimacy.
+The phishing websites can be detected based on some important characteristics like URL and domain identity.
+Once a user makes a transaction online, when he makes a payment through an e-banking website our system will use a data mining algorithm to detect whether the e-banking website is a phishing website or not.

+## Objective
+The purpose of the project is to detect fake or phishing websites that are trying to get access to sensitive data such as users’ personal credentials.
+We implemented classification algorithms and techniques to extract the phishing datasets criteria to classify their legitimacy.
+We are basically trying to safeguard sensitive data by detecting which websites are trying to gain unauthorized access, with the help of machine learning techniques.

 ## Proposed Solution
-We have a solution which involves using the intelligence of computers that is using Artificial intelligence and Machine learning techniques, more specifically Logistic regression in these Techniques to create a web based Phishing detection toolbar interface with the help of python based Flask framework as backend to communicate with the ML trained Logistic regression models from a predefined data set with numerous amount of parameters to Accurately determine and inform us about a potential Phishing site upon inspection.
+We have a solution that uses a Logistic Regression ML Model to detect phisihing websites from their URLS.
+We have created a web based Phishing detection interface with the help of Flask framework.
+We have trained a Logistic regression model from a predefined data set on numerous set of features and deployed it using IBM Watson Studio in order to accurately determine potential phishing websites.

-## Hardware / Software Designing
+## We achieved an accuracy rate of 91.6% for our ML model.

 ### Hardware Requirements :
   -A Generic PC with at least 8 GB ram